-Welcome to class 4!
+Welcome back to class 4’s web page!

 Each child has been given an appropriate banded book for them to read at home as well as in school.
 A reading record has been provided to each child so that they can track their progress.
 I have asked that children take this home each night and bring it in to school each morning so it can be updated by parents/carers and also teachers and teaching assistants.
-Books will be changed each Friday.

-- Read every night for at least 15 minutes
+- Read every night for at least 15 minutes.

 - Practise their times tables every day for 5 minutes

-- Practise their spellings for 5 minutes each day (Monday- Thursday).
+- Practise their spellings for 5 minutes each day.

-In addition to this, Class 4 children will receive two pieces of homework on a Wednesday to be completed and brought back in for the following Tuesday- this will usually be a maths and SPaG (spelling, punctuation and grammar) worksheet.
+In addition to this, Class 4 children will receive two pieces of homework on a Friday to be completed and brought back in for the following Thursday- this will usually be a maths and SPaG (spelling, punctuation and grammar) worksheet.

 Please be reminded that due to inclement weather (even in the summer term!), we would appreciate children bringing appropriate indoor shoes/slippers to wear in school.